maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 ## Policy Gradient
 ### [Trust Region Policy Optimization](https://arxiv.org/pdf/1502.05477.pdf) (TRPO) (Under construction)
 - MATH WARNING
-- This alg ensures monotonic improvement of policies (aka helps with policy optimization)
+- This alg ensures monotonic improvement of policies (i.e. helps with policy optimization)
 - Lots of math involved in the proofs and equations so need to review this some more

 ### [Combining Policy Gradient](https://arxiv.org/pdf/1611.01626.pdf) and Q-Learning (PGQ)
 - This alg’s goal is to combine Actor-Critic and Q-Learning
 - The alg works like normal A2C or A3C for the most part (exactly the same)
-- But every transition is saved in a collective memory (if there are multiple agents aka A3C)
+- But every transition is saved in a collective memory (if there are multiple agents e.g. A3C)
 - Then we perform Q-Learning using batches from this memory
 - The Q-Learning formula works the same as normal Q-Learning
 - Formula: Gradient w.r.t param * Q-Leaning Error * (log policy(s,a) + V(s))